scienceimpact/bibliometric/README.rst

   ACM, New York, NY, USA, Article 25 , 8 pages.
 DOI=10.1145/2616498.2616507 http://doi.acm.org/10.1145/2616498.2616507

-It is **NOT** suficinet to just provide a web link to this source repository.
+It is **NOT** sufficient to just provide a web link to this source repository.